Javier Perez-Tenessa: Career

 He has been in the board of several companies including those in the eDreams Group, Vueling airlines and Lastminute.com Group.

+in October 2025, Perez-Tenessa invested in Tradeinn, a leading e-commerce player in Europe, and became chairman of the board.

 Music

 Perez-Tenessa has produced a number of musical theater plays, notably the Spanish productions of Rent in 2016, and Fun Home in 2018.
 He has composed several pieces which are available to the public in SoundCloud.
 He has performed both the bass and tenor voices in the Choir for Handel's Messiah at the Palau de La Musica in Barcelona.